kevinmartintech/sp_Develop/docs/findings/TableConventions.md

 - See [If you don't specify, WITH CHECK is assumed for new constraints, and WITH NOCHECK is assumed for re-enabled constraints](https://learn.microsoft.com/en-us/sql/t-sql/statements/alter-table-transact-sql#with-check--with-nocheck).
 - See [Can you trust your constraints?](https://sqlserverfast.com/blog/hugo/2007/03/can-you-trust-your-constraints/) by Hugo Kornelis
+- See [The Whys and Wherefores of Untrusted or Disabled Constraints](https://www.red-gate.com/hub/product-learning/sql-prompt/the-whys-and-wherefores-of-untrusted-or-disabled-constraints) by Phil Factor at Redgate

 ```sql
 ALTER TABLE dbo.TableName WITH CHECK CHECK CONSTRAINT ConstraintName;